Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 |---|---|---|

-This equates to roughly $3,900 β $4,800 per year for an individual, competitive with ACA bronze HDHPs but with clear pricing, Cost Plus prescriptions, and no network restrictions.
+This equates to roughly $5,400 per year for an individual, competitive with unsubsidized ACA bronze HDHP pricing for many members while offering clear pricing, Cost Plus + ClearHealthRx prescriptions, no network restrictions, and a portable HSA strategy.

 | Variant | Deductible | Monthly Contribution | Audience |